The Ben

+Benjamin Mugisha (born January 9, 1987), known professionally as The Ben, is a Rwandan singer-songwriter.

 Career

-Ben was invited to perform at the 2010 World Cup in Johannesburg, South Africa.
 In 2010, he moved to the United States where he collaborated with Detroit based hip-hop artist Mike-E Ellison.
 Later, he was invited to perform at the UN headquarters.
 Ben's song "I'm in Love", released in October 2012, led to the creation of a new music category at the 2012 Salax Music Award Presentations in Rwanda making him the first ever recipient of Award for Best Music Artist in the Diaspora.

 In 2021 Julien Bmjizzo a Rwandan Music video director shot and directed a song titled Why by The Ben and Diamond Platnumz.

+Personal life

+He was born on January 9, 1987, in Kampala, Uganda.

+The Ben is married to Uwicyeza Pamella.